tstehr/recipes/Quick_and_Easy_Homemade_Ricotta_Gnocchi.md

-# Quick and Easy Homemade Ricotta Gnocchi Recipe
+# Quick and Easy Homemade Ricotta Gnocchi

 I love gnocchi.
 At least, I love the gnocchi in my mind.
 Light, pillowy, flavor-packed, they're the perfect vessel for a good red sauce.
 The big problem?
 Potato gnocchi take a long time and are far from foolproof.